All About Winter Touring in Caravans and Motorhomes

 Whatever the tyres fitted, tyre experts recommend a minimum of 4mm depth of tread for winter motoring and certainly no less than 3mm, even though the legal minimum limit is 1.6mm.
 If alternative tyres are fitted, all tyres on the vehicle should be changed.

 In the UK most roads are kept passable and relatively free of snow and ice during winter months, but in parts of Europe this is not always the case.
 In certain countries there are mandatory requirements for the use of snow chains or winter tyres and even a minimum legal tread depth beyond the normal legal minimum.
-These requirements vary with country and time of year so check with the motoring organisations for details before travelling.
+These requirements vary with country and time of year so check with the motoring organisations such as the RAC for details before travelling.
 In particular note some countries will accept a tyre marked with a M+S symbol as a winter tyre, others will accept a winter tyre only if it shows the symbol of a snow flake and three peaks on the tyre sidewall, indicating it meets a specific level of performance in winter conditions.
+For more information related to tyres see our Expert Guide here.

 General touring tips